fsprojects/TestDynamo/README.md

 var interceptor = new CreateBackupInterceptor(backups);
 using var client = database.CreateClient<AmazonDynamoDBClient>(interceptor);

 // execute some requests which are not intercepted.
-These will execute normally await client.PutItemAsync(...);
+These will not be intercepted await client.PutItemAsync(...);
 await client.PutItemAsync(...);